ovh/docs/pages/bare_metal_cloud/dedicated_servers/pxe-with-full-private-dedicated/guide.de-de.md

 As a result, a server isolated by its private network prevents the boot mechanism.
 This means that when systems are booted via the **Netboot** (Network Boot) method, they are based on OVHcloud’s internal network and shared services.

 > [!warning]
-> Please note that with 2nd and 3rd generation Advance servers on a T3 architecture (one public interface and one vrack interface) it is not possible to have two interfaces in the vrack and do PXE.
+> Please note that with 2nd and 3rd generation Advance servers on a T3 architecture (one public interface and one vRack interface) it is not possible to have two interfaces in the vRack and do PXE.
 >

 ### Netboot startup overview